Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ## Challenge Objectives:

->**Note:** Solely the use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.
+>**Note:** Solely use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.

 1. **Repository Setup:**
    - Participants must create a new repository on GitHub for the .NET application.